vcokltfre/tutorial-old/content/tutorial/10-embeds.md

 ![Embed](/images/embed_6.png)

 Remember that you need to send the embed to a channel too.
-This means you need to call send(embed=embed) on a messageable object, for example a TextChannel object (i.e. message.channel.send) or a Context object (ctx.send) or the embed will not be sent.
+This means you need to call `send(embed=embed)` on a messageable object, for example a `TextChannel` object (i.e. `message.channel.send`) or a `Context` object (`ctx.send`) or the embed will not be sent.

-There are a few more things that haven't been covered here, but they're generally less commonly used, and if you want to learn more about them, I recommend you [read the discord.py docs on embeds.](https://discordpy.readthedocs.io/en/latest/api.html#embed)
+There are a few more things that haven't been covered here, but they're generally less commonly used, and if you want to learn more about them, I recommend you read [the discord.py docs on embeds.](https://discordpy.readthedocs.io/en/latest/api.html#embed)

+Now that we're done with embeds, you can move on to the next part, Cooldowns!

 {{< button "/tutorial/11-cooldowns" "Next: Cooldowns" >}}